How to Use ROCS|Player (Previously known as Stage|Tracks mobile)

 To learn how to make edits to your show, check out the following sections:

 When you’re done making all your edits in Show|Ready or Stage|Tracks, be aware that they do not automatically appear in ROCS|Player.
-You need to send your edits via the change log, and inform ROCS they are ready.
+You need to send your edits via the change log and inform ROCS that they are ready.
 Our team will manually make edits and upload your changes to your app.
 This process takes 2 – 5 business days and may have an additional cost.

 2. Go to the top menu and click Admin > Upload Current Log.

 Once you’ve uploaded your change log, email ROCS at licensing@rightoncueservices.com to inform them you have an edit submission for ROCS|Player.
-We recommend that you respond to your original licensing email with your authorization codes listed.
+We recommend that you respond to your original licensing email with your access codes listed.
 If you can’t find it, provide your name, organization, and show name.
-Make sure to list your Change Log Version number.
+Make sure to list the number of your Change Log Version.

-NOTE: Due to the limited functionality of ROCS|Player, please be aware that indefinite vamps are skips are unavailable.
-If you have indefinite vamps or skips on your change log, we will have to reach out to you to ask for clarification, as the ROCS|Player doesn’t support those features.
-This can slow down the time our production team takes to process your edits.
-If you want more functionality, we recommend using the full performance tool, Stage|Tracks instead.
+NOTE: Due to the limited functionality of ROCS|Player, please be aware that indefinite vamps and skips are unavailable.
+If you have indefinite vamps or skips on your change log, we will have to ask you for clarification, as the ROCS|Player doesn’t support those features.
+This can slow down our production team’s time to process your edits.
+We recommend using the full-performance tool Stage|Tracks instead if you want more functionality.

 First Edit Submission

-For your first submission, we will forward your edits to our production team who will work to process and upload your edits into the mobile app.
-We will notify you (via email, or how?) when your tracks are ready in ROCS|Player.
+For your first submission, we will forward your edits to our production team, who will work to process and upload them to the mobile app.
+We will notify you via email when your tracks are ready in ROCS|Player.
 This process takes 2 – 5 business days.
 This first edit submission is free.
-Any additional edit submissions will be an additional cost.
+Any additional edit submissions will incur an additional cost.

-NOTE: Due to the limited functionality of ROCS|Player, please be aware that indefinite vamps are skips are unavailable.
-If you have indefinite vamps or skips on your change log, we will have to reach out to you to ask for clarification, as the ROCS|Player doesn’t support those features.
-This can slow down the time our production team takes to process your edits.
-If you want more functionality, we recommend using the full performance tool, Stage|Tracks instead.
+NOTE: Due to the limited functionality of ROCS|Player, please be aware that indefinite vamps and skips are unavailable.
+If you have indefinite vamps or skips on your change log, we will have to ask you for clarification, as the ROCS|Player doesn’t support those features.
+This can slow down our production team’s time to process your edits.
+We recommend using the full-performance tool Stage|Tracks instead if you want more functionality.

 Additional Edit Submissions